Dinner: 30 Minutes to a More Connected Family

 "I'm so wiped out at the end of the day that I don't have the energy to make dinner into anything special."

-After work schedules, this is the single biggest obstacle to family dinners.
-The secret is to minimize the cooking, and to nurture yourself as well as your kids.
-This should be a time for everyone in
+After work and sports schedules, parental exhaustion is the single biggest obstacle to family dinners.
+But this should be a time for everyone in

 "What about date night?"